nimiq/qr-scanner/README.md

 QrScanner.WORKER_PATH = 'path/to/qr-scanner-worker.min.js';
 ```

-If you're using webpack to bundle your project, the file loader might be interesting for you, to automatically copy the worker into your build:
+If you're using webpack to bundle your project, the file loader might be interesting for you to automatically copy the worker into your build:
 ```js
 import QrScannerWorkerPath from '!!file-loader!./node_modules/qr-scanner/qr-scanner-worker.min.js';
 QrScannerLib.WORKER_PATH = QrScannerWorkerPath;